localnerve/html-snapshots/README.md

   + Specifies the input source.
 This must be a valid location of a robots.txt, sitemap.xml, or a textfile or the associated input generators. robots.txt and sitemap.xml can be local or remote.
 However, for the array input generator, this must be a javascript array of urls.
 + `sitemapPolicy`
   + default: `false`
   + For use only with the sitemap input generator.
+When true, lastmod and/or changefreq sitemap url child elements can be used to determine if a snapshot needs to be taken.
+Here are the possibilities for usage:
+    + Both lastmod and changefreq tags are specifed alongside loc tags in the sitemap.
+In this case, both of these tags are used to determine if the url is out-of-date and needs a snapshot.
+    + Only a lastmod tag is specified alongside loc tags in the sitemap.
+In this case, if an output file from a previous run is found for the url loc, then the file modification time is compared against the lastmod value to see if the url is out-of-date and needs a snapshot.
+    + Only a changefreq tag is specified alongside loc tags in the sitemap.
+In this case, if an output file from a previous run is found for the url loc, then the last file modification time is used as a timespan \(from now\) and compared against the given changefreq to see if the url is out-of-date and needs a snapshot.
-When true, only urls in the sitemap that are **not** current according to their lastmod and changefreq tags will be processed.
-For this to work, both lastmod and changefreq tags must be present \(alongside the loc tag\) in a url element of the sitemap.
-Not all url elements in a sitemap have to have lastmod and changefreq \(those tags are optional, unlike loc\), but the urls you want to be able to skip \(if they are current\) must have both those tags.
-If the lastmod or changefreq tags are not both there, or are deemed invalid, the url is processed normally.
+  Not all url elements in a sitemap have to have lastmod and/or changefreq \(those tags are optional, unlike loc\), but the urls you want to be able to skip \(if they are current\) must make use of those tags.
+You can intermix usage of these tags, as long as the requirements are met for making an age determination.
+If a determination on age cannot be made for any reason, the url is processed normally.
 For more info on sitemap tags and acceptable values, read the [wikipedia](http://en.wikipedia.org/wiki/Sitemaps) page.
 + `hostname`
   + default: `"localhost"`
   + Specifies the hostname to use for paths found in a robots.txt or textfile.
 Applies to all pages.
 This option is ignored if you are using the sitemap or array input generators.